Improving Kazakhstan and Kyrgyz Republic’s Cross-Border Trade with the People’s Republic of China

 Presentation 1:

-Shamshad Akhtar, former Minister of Finance, Government of Pakistan; former Executive Secretary of UNESCAP
+Shamshad Akhtar, Chairperson of Board of Directors for Pakistan Stock Exchange; former Minister of Finance, Government of Pakistan; former Executive Secretary of UNESCAP

 Presentation 2: Opening the PRC’s Services Industry for Innovative and Shared Development

-Hildegunn Kyvik Nordås, Visiting Professor, Örebro University, Sweden; Senior Associate, Council on Economic Policies (CEP), Switzerland
+Hildegunn Kyvik Nordås, Visiting Professor, Örebro University, Sweden; Senior Associate, Council on Economic Policies, Switzerland

 Panel Discussion